-Required Homework problems will be assigned using an online system called Mastering Physics.
+Required Homework problems will be assigned using an online system called

+Mastering Physics.
 Additional information is given in the Homework section below.

-Bring a calculator to the lecture.
+You need a calculator for this course.
 It should be able to do trig functions, square root, log, exponential notation.
 You do not need a fancy graphing calculator.
 You will also need your calculator for the exams.
 Your calculator is an important tool for the course, and you should be familiar with it.
-Calculators may not be shared in the exams.
 You may not use the calculator function of a mobile phone in the exams.